| Respirometry menu

 If you are unfamiliar with the fundamentals of respirometry, you might want to read this page before diving into the rest of this section.

 These functions convert gas concentrations -- O2, CO2, H2O -- into rates of gas exchange: VO2, VCO2, evaporative water loss (EWL).
-Gas concentrations should be in units of % or optionally for EWL, dew point temperature.
+Gas concentrations should be in units of % or for EWL, % RH, vapor pressure, or dew point temperature.
 The program expects gas concentration to be expressed as difference from reference levels, with reference (baseline) set to zero (in the PREFERENCES option in the LabHelper menu, you can select automatic lag and baseline correction prior to gas exchange calculations).

 Choose one of two computation modes:

 • Positive-going deflection: Changes in gas concentration are positive with respect to baseline (the default).

 • Negative-going deflection: Changes in gas concentration are negative with respect to baseline.
 This can be used if -- as in oxygen consumption -- gas exchange is measured as a depletion of gas concentration.
 Many users find positive-going deflections more intuitive, but the negative-going option is available if desired.

 Results are stored either in the source channel or optionally (if there are less than 40 channels) in a new channel.